Top Tourist Spots in Kuala Lumpur – Exploring Malaysia

 What really seals the deal though, is that the price difference between the regular entrance fee and the cost of a buffet lunch in the rotating restaurant located at the top of the structure is marginal.
 The meal lasts for about an hour, just enough for the restaurant to rotate 360 degrees and sufficient time to treat yourself to some authentic Malaysian cuisine, whilst enjoying breath-taking views.
 We would have actually loved to stay longer!

 Be aware that you need to book ahead and a dress-code is enforced.
 There is also a buffet dinner served, but this is twice as expensive.
 After the meal is over you also get a complimentary visit to the upper viewing deck.
-Needless to say, this has been our favourite top attraction in Kuala Lumpur.
+Needless to say, this has been one of our favourite tourist spots in Kuala Lumpur.

 KL Eco Park (Canopy Walk)